JStameus/sandbox/readme.txt

 Then, to make it easier to keep the wiki clean, use an article template for your article, instead of writing the whole thing from scratch!
 For example, if you want to create a new vegetable, copy all the code from template_article_veggies.html into your new file, and use it as a baseline.
-You can of course create your own tags and add things, if you
+You can of course create your own tags and add things, if you want!

 --------------------------------------------------------